sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/sprints.md

 <<TableOfContents>>

+== Elliptic curves over function fields ==

+This project will include the following topics:

-== Compute regulators of elliptic curves over function fields ==
+ * Compute regulators of elliptic curves over function fields

- People: ''Sal Baig''

-== Is there an algorithm to enumerate all elliptic curves over a function field of a given conductor? ==
+ * Is there an algorithm to enumerate all elliptic curves over a function field of a given conductor?

- People: ''Sal Baig'', William Stein

-== Implement Tate's algorithm for elliptic curves over the function field F_p(t) ==
+ * Implement Tate's algorithm for elliptic curves over the function field F_p(t)

- People: ''Sal Baig'', David Roe (?)

-== Verify BSD for elliptic curves over function fields of analytic rank 3 or higher ==
+ * Verify BSD for elliptic curves over function fields of analytic rank 3 or higher

- People: ''Sal Baig''
+ People: ''Sal Baig'', William Stein, David Roe, Ken Ribet

 == Implement computation of the 3-Selmer rank of an elliptic curve over QQ ==

+Some projects:

+ * Implement the algorithm from Schaefer-Stoll which does the general case

+ * Implement the algorithm in the reducible case due to Jeechul Woo, if we can find out what it is.

+ * Compute the 3-Selmer ranks of all curves of conductor up to 1000

- People: ''Robert Miller'', William Stein
+ People: ''Robert Miller'', William Stein, Victor Miller, Jeechul Woo (Noam's student) ??

 == Compute statistics about distribution of Heegner divisors and Kolyvagin divisors modulo primes p ==

+ * Compute the reduction of $x_1$ using ternary quadratic forms, then use distribution relations and hit by Hecke operators to get reduction of all $x_n$.
+There is a theorem of Jetchev-Kane about the asymptotic distribution of $x_n$; compare our new data with that.

- People: ''William Stein'', Dimitar Jetchev
+ People: ''William Stein'', Dimitar Jetchev, Drew Sutherland, Mirela Ciperiani, Ken Ribet, Victor Miller

-== Create a table of images of Galois representations, for elliptic curves and/or Jacobians, in some range ==
+== Create a table of images of Galois representations, for elliptic curves ==

+The goals of this project are:

+  * Compute and record in a nice table the exact image of Galois in $GL_2(F_p)$ for all $p<60$ and all curves in Cremona's tables, using Drew's new code/algorithm.

+  * Extend the above to all $p$ by using the explicit bound coded in Sage.

+  * Compute the exact image for all curves of conductor up to $10^8$ from the Stein-Watkins database.
+Add this data with some nice key to that database (i.e., change all the files to include a new field).

+  * Think about images in $GL(Z/mZ)$.

+  * Think about statistics resulting from the above computation.

- People: ''Drew Sutherland'', William Stein
+ People: ''Drew Sutherland'', Ken Ribet, William Stein

 Drew Sutherland remarks:
 {{{